ChristianPari/365-Days-of-Code/README.md

+<h2>Day 118</h2>

+Today was mostly all about react n lifecycle methods!
+Understanding how to use them and what their uses are, since certain ones are better for certain situations.
+Can't wait to really start working with this!<br>
+Also reworked the movie site a bit

+<h2>Day 117</h2>

+Spent the night trying to implement a functional front end rent and return button for movies by a user on my movie rental site.
+Running into some errors but will work through them over the weekend<br>
+Also worked w/ algorithms prior to the site

 <h2>Day 116</h2>

 Today was spent continuing exercises with React and understanding the process of state and lifecycle methods within React Components